mpv-player/mpv/DOCS/man/options.rst

             of the screen width, or higher than 60% of the screen height.

 ``--autofit-larger=<[W[xH]]>``
-    This option behaves exactly like ``--autofit``, except the window size is only changed if the window would be larger than the specified size.
+    This option behaves exactly like ``--autofit``, except that it sets the maximum size of the window.

     .. admonition:: Example